workilabs/Bleeper/README.md

 2. **Bleeper.storage**

   Lets you specify the `Storage` instance to use when saving your persistent variables.
 Calling `setDefault` will use the default EEPROM storage automatically.
+You can also use `SPIFFSStorage` or create your own instead.

 ## Installation